nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221017173622/README.md

-# fix problem tags in cards
+# report about fixing problem tags in cards

-- concept hub for `fix problem tags in cards`
-  - anything attached to it needs tags fixed.
 - report about tag issues

 ```